WALTER ADOLPH GEORG GROPIUS (1883-1969)

 1944 - The Aluminum City Terrace Housing Project, East Hills Drive, New Kensington PA.
 Located near Pittsburgh.
 Designed with Marcel Breuer.
 Built by the federal government to house defense workers during World War II.
 As of 2012, it continues to operate as a successful cooperative.

 1946 - The George and Ethel Kaplan House, 12 Drumlin Road, Newton MA.
-Status unknown.
+Sold in 2002 to Irina and Doron Shaar.

 1948 - The Clarence and Jeanette Howlett House, 69 Pinehurst Road, Belmont MA.
 Designed with Benjamin Thompson of The Architects Collaborative.
 Sold in 1960 to Pierre Du Pont IV.
 Sold in 1963 to Donald Shively.
 Sold in 1965 to Shepard and Evelyn Shapiro.
-Sold in 1975 to Elizabeth and Graham Allison.
+Sold in 1975 to Elizabeth and Graham Allison, still owners as of 2022.

 1949 - The Charles C. and Olive Peter Vacation House, 483 Eel River Road, Osterville MA.
 Former address Wianno MA.
 Project architect, Lewis McMillen.
 Built by Herbert Stringer.
 Featured in TIME Magazine, 8/15/1949 (Neutra was on the cover); Holiday Magazine, August 1950.
 Photos by Fred Stone.
 Sold at least once.
-Bought by Gail Canzano in 1979.
 There has been an addition, bottom photo.
-House is basically intact as of 2023.
+Sold to Gail Canzano in 1979, still owner as of 2023.

 1950 - The Spencer and Francis Field House, aka House in Cape Cod, 500 Wings Neck Road, Bourne MA.
 Project architect, Robert MacMillan.
 Part of the estate at 502 Wings Neck Road, designed in 1984 by Cambridge Seven.
 Featured in House+Home, August 1952.
 Built by Cape Cod Construction.
 Deeded to heirs.
 Sold in 2015 to Eric Erlingsson.